7 Best Affordable Condo Insurance Companies of 2026

 Earthquakes

-If you live in a fault line, it’s essential to get covered for earthquakes.
+If you live on a fault line, getting covered for earthquakes is essential.

 You can buy earthquake coverage as a separate policy on top of your basic condo policy.